GLGL0x00/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. `ls -la . .. /boot`
    Description: Lists detailed information about files and directories in the current directory, the parent directory, and the `/boot` directory.

-7. `file /tmp/iamafile`
-   Description: Determines the file type of the `/tmp/iamafile` file.

 8. `ln -s /bin/ls __ls__`
    Description: Creates a symbolic link named `__ls__` in the current directory, pointing to the `/bin/ls` command.